yaelhayem/TDSADH18/docs/Elk_candy_closed_article.md

 Brearley, on 83d Street, and is now a freshman at Barnard College. ''An awful lot of kids at Brearley will be disappointed.''
 ROSALIE R. RADOMSKY

+Streetscape
+===
+Vanishing Act
+===
+The south side of 86th St. between Second and Third Aves. was the hub of Yorkville's Germain culture and cuisine.
+Here are the five significant places, only one of which is still in business in the area.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Karl Ehmer* (No. 230) Butcher and German food shop opened &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;in New Jersey, 1932.
+Opened on 86th St., early 1950's.
+Closed around 1987, but operates other &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;stores in the metropolitan region.